Mathématique: Chapter 4

 “Stop giving you a hard time?”
 Rush said, his pitch rising.

-Young found the guy’s incredulity pretty sympathetic when it wasn’t sharpened into a verbal sword and going right for the throat.
+Young found the guy’s position pretty sympathetic.
 This had been a weird night, even by SGC standards.
-It probably looked like some kind of absurdist nightmare to a man who, until pretty recently, had been a college math professor.
+It probably looked like an absurdist nightmare to a college math professor.

 “The only reason you weren’t abducted tonight is because your neighbor,” Telford’s voice hardened, “took some commendable initiative.”

-Young tried to sand down some conversational edges.
+Young decided to sand down some conversational edges.
 “So, uh, you guys know each other?”

-“As I believe I mentioned,” Rush murmured, his eyes flicking to Young, “I know a large number of colonels.”
+“As I believe I mentioned,” Rush’s eyes flicked to Young, “I know a large number of colonels.”

-“Unfortunately for us,” Telford said, dryly.
-“Stop being difficult on principle, Nick.
-You want me to get Carter on the phone?
+“Unfortunately for us,” Telford said.
+“Stop being difficult, Nick.
+You want Carter on the phone?
 She can give her opinion.
 You want to call Jackson?
 Take a poll?”

 Rush looked at Young.